CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Roles in a supply chain

-In all Open Source Software supply chains, we find people filling distinct roles that each care about some metadata or tasks in SBOMs.
+In Open Source Software supply chains, we find people filling distinct roles that each care about some metadata or tasks in SBOMs.

 With this diagram we'll attempt to offer an overview of these roles, how they are related, and what they do and care about.

-### Basic assumptions
+### Role assumptions

 - Any single person may have one or more roles, and switch between them as needed.
-- Tasks they may care about include…
+- Each role cares that a specific SBOM metadata and accompanying artifacts…
-    - Exists (create, sign)
+    - Exist (created, signed)
-    - Correctness (update, annotate, rename, delete)
+    - Is complete (assembled, updated, annotated, renamed, deleted)
-    - Availability (distribute, assemble, index)
+    - Is available (indexed, distributed)
-    - Matches the accompanying software component (verify).
+    - Is correct and compliant (verified).

 ```mermaid